-In compliance with the UK SRD II, State Street developed a framework that identifies their most significant votes for their UK clients.
-On a quarterly basis, using this framework they also create reports for their UK clients that include a brief explanation of the most significant votes identified in their clients' portfolios.
+In compliance with the UK SRD II, State Street developed a framework that identifies most significant votes for its UK clients.
+On a quarterly basis, using this framework, State Street also creates reports for its UK clients that include a brief explanation of the most significant votes identified in its portfolios.